Choose from 100s of elite activity and accommodation options.

 Segway Tour - 'They see me rollin, they hatin...'
 Skip the tourist-traps and see the city's best sights from the back of your own quirky segway.
 Read more...

-Patarei Prison - Not every city has its own version of Alcatraz, but that's exactly what the grim-looking sea-fortress Patarei Prison which has been a home to some of Europe's most dangerous and deranged criminals.
+Patarei Prison - The city has its own Alcatraz, the grim-looking sea-fortress Patarei Prison which has been a home to some of Europe's most dangerous and deranged criminals.
 Seems kind of apt for a stag party really.

-St. Catherine's Passage - St. Catherine's Passage (stop chuckling) is one of the oldest streets in all of Europe.
-It's packed with genuinely interesting independent shops and bizarrely there's giant tombstones hanging on the walls.
+St. Catherine's Passage - St. Catherine's Passage might sound like the start of a cheap joke but is one of the oldest streets in all of Europe.
+It's packed with trendy independent shops and bizarre giant tombstones hanging on the walls.

 Local liqueur - Tallinn's signature drink is known as 'Vana Tallinn', a sweet liqueur that's either taken straight or added to coffee.
-And a word to the wise.... it's deadly!
+It really is sickly sweet and also kicks like an Estonian mule, don't say we didn't warn you.

 Kadriorg Park - When it comes to wide open green spaces perfect for seeing away that killer hangover, they don't get much better than Kadriorg Park.
 Shirts versus skins anybody?